onzfonz/comp227/src/content/2/en/part2d.md

 ### Exercises 2.15-2.18

-#### 2.15: Phonebook step7
+#### 2.15: Communities step7

-Let's return to our phonebook application.
+Let's return to our communities application.

-Currently, the numbers that are added to the phonebook are not saved to a backend server.
+Currently, any community that is added is not saved to a backend server.
 Fix this situation.

-#### 2.16: Phonebook step8
+#### 2.16: Communities step8

 Extract the code that handles the communication with the backend into its own module by following the example shown earlier in this part of the course material.

-#### 2.17: Phonebook step9
+#### 2.17: Communities step9

-Make it possible for users to delete entries from the phonebook.
+Make it possible for users to delete entries from the communities application.
-The deletion can be done through a dedicated button for each person in the phonebook list.
+The deletion can be done through a dedicated button for each community listed.
 You can confirm the action from the user by using the [window.confirm](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm) method:

 ![2.17 window confirm feature screeshot](../../images/2/24e.png)

-The associated resource for a person in the backend can be deleted by making an HTTP DELETE request to the resource's URL.
+The associated resource for a group in the backend can be deleted by making an HTTP DELETE request to the resource's URL.
-If we are deleting e.g. a person who has the `id` 2, we would have to make an HTTP DELETE request to the URL ***localhost:3001/persons/2***.
+If we are deleting e.g. a group who has the `id` 2, we would have to make an HTTP DELETE request to the URL ***localhost:3001/groups/2***.
 No data is sent with the request.

 You can make an HTTP DELETE request with the [axios](https://github.com/axios/axios) library in the same way that we make all of the other requests.